 Owner/Head Trainer & Animal Behaviourist - Elise McMahon, KPA CTP

-She began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
-She held a position there for 2 years during whish she co-developed a Puppy Problem Prevention Program with Lois Hall.
+In 1991, Elise began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
+She held a position there for 2 years during which she co-developed a Puppy Problem Prevention Program with Lois Hall and Dr. Karen Overall.
 During this time Elise was also studying Animal Behaviour and Learning Theory at the University of Pennsylvania, as well as working with well known author and behaviourist, Steve Lindsay.
-Elise and Anne Marie Forde developed the Puppy Head Start program which is implemented in classes at Canine Head Start.

 Prior to moving to Massachusetts where she pursues her Ph.D. in Animal Behaviour, Elise worked as an animal behaviour consultant in Philadelphia, PA.
 Since 1996 Elise has been located in Montage, MA.
 After completing her fieldwork on Chilean foxes, she opened her training center and began providing group classes, as well as individual evaluations and one-on-one training sessions.

-Elise believes that anyone working in the field of dog training and behaviour must have a solid knowledge of animal behaviour and learning theory.
+Elise believes that a solid knowledge of animal behaviour and learning theory are the fundamental tools for helping humans and dogs to live happily together.
 Her work is based on positive reinforcement and behaviour modification training.

 Susan has been training dogs for competition since 1990, working in obedience, rally, and tracking.
 She currently has three labrador retrievers, Gilly who is 12 years old, Nikki who is 6 and Kali who is 3.
 As she began competition with Gilly, she used “traditional” methods which, while effective, were not engaging for Gilly.
 Once she learned and employed positive reinforcement and clicker training, at Canine Head Start, Gilly and Susan found real joy in training and competing.
 As a result, Gilly has earned her CGC, CD in obedience and her RE in rally.
 Nikki has earned her CGC, and her RA in rally, and has begun tracking.
 Kali is working on rally, and obedience and has been clicker trained since puppyhood.